 This 2019 edition of Mary Thomas’s Dictionary of Embroidery Stitches features what I call (and I’m sure it’s not the technical term for it!) a “floppy binding.”
 That is, the book will lie open on its own.
 It isn’t a floppy book, but the binding allows it to remain open without any assistance.

 This is a nice feature, when you’re stitching from the book!

 If you don’t have Mary Thomas’s Dictionary of Embroidery Stitches on your bookshelf, now’s a good time to put it there!
 It will surely become one of your favorite reference books!

-Worldwide with free shipping, you can find the new edition here through Book Depository.
+Worldwide, with free shipping, you’ll find the book available here through Book Depository.

 This article contains affiliate links to book sources.
 This means that Needle ‘n Thread receives a small commission for purchases made through those links, with no extra cost to you.
 Every penny helps!
 Thanks!